w124384389/PuckSoccerApp/README.md

 - Player

   - Each player has a name
-  - Each player has an IP address
+  - There will be several formation options for the users to choose form.
   - Each player also has a score
+  - Each player can choose a profile picture.

 - Puck